Decoupling Decision-Making in Fraud Prevention through Classifier Calibration for Business Logic Action: Calibration Techniques Overview

-Where $ k $ denotes the class.
 For models producing raw scores, a similar scaling can be applied:

-$ T $ is optimized on a validation set to minimize the discrepancy, such as negative log likelihood, between the predicted probabilities and true labels.
-A temperature value of 1 implies no modification to the original scores, while $ T > 1 $ softens the probability distribution, leading to more calibrated probabilities \citep{guo2017calibration}.
+In both cases, $ T $ is optimized on a validation set to minimize the discrepancy, such as negative log likelihood, between the predicted probabilities and true labels.
+A temperature value of 1 implies no modification to the original scores, while $ T > 1 $ softens the probability distribution, approximated probabilities.